b3llyfish/fate-of-byzantium/docs/steam.md

 ﻿[h1] Fate Of Byzantium [/h1]
+[b]This mod is functional however I am still assessing All Under Heaven's impact[/b]

 Mod that aims to control Byzantium (and the Admin Government in general) following their post Roads to Power implementation.

 With this mod Byzantium should be: